alexyzha/AStar-Visualizer/README.md

 **[IMPORTANT — HOW A\* WORKS:](https://ih1.redbubble.net/image.3842072201.6397/raf,360x360,075,t,fafafa:ca443f4786.jpg)** Some things of note are that A\* uses something called an **F-score**, which is the total estimated cost. the F-score is derived from the **G-score** (the cost from the starting node) and the **H-score** (the heuristic estimated cost to reach the end node).
 A\* uses these scores to determine which nodes to check next, as well as which nodes to add to the optimal path.
 Essentially, for all nodes:
 - **F(n) = G(n) + H(n)**, where n is a node.

 **A\* also uses open/closed sets**.
-The open set represents all the current nodes within reach that haven't been explored yet (this is the priority queue).
+The open set represents all the current nodes within reach that haven't been explored yet (this will be represented by a priority queue).
 The closed set represents all the nodes that cannot be reached because they are 1. blocked, or 2. already processed.
-- Throughout it's time in the priority queue, a node may or may not be processed
+- Throughout it's time in the open set, a node may or may not be processed
-- If a node reaches the front of the priority queue, it is processed
+- If a node reaches the front of the priority queue (open set), it is processed
 - Processing a node means adding all of its neighboring nodes to the priority queue with their own respective F- and G-scores
 - If a neighbor is blocked or in the closed set, it will not be added